 On top of this, there are all the regular Amusement park attractions.
 It’s a great little park with really top-notch rides.
 For Coaster fans, there are some real “must-rides” and for everyone else, there is a heap to see and do.
 The setting in an old quarry is really unique and sets it apart from rival parks’ flat, boring, lifeless locations.

-*Again we take issue at the stated price here as you can back online pre-booked tickets much cheaper, but we again take this into account below.
+*Again we take issue with the stated price here as you can back online pre-booked tickets much cheaper, but we again take this into account below.

 Texas Hill Country & LBJ Ranch Tour – $109